 I went to this school 2003-2007.
 I had a couple very good teachers that really helped me learn a lot and taught me that I could do anything if I worked for it.
 I also had teachers who taught me that because I was different I would not succeed in "real life".
 Despite many staff from the Pecatonica school district telling me I wouldn't make it in the real world I am now junior in high school but attending college full time and thriving in the new community.
 The current principal came when I was in 2nd grade and ever since it seems she has pushed to let teachers go if they don't agree with her and everything she says.
 Almost all the teachers are young women that will follow the principal like minions to keep their jobs which is sad.
 I have 2 siblings currently at this school and one that just moved on to middle school.
 They all have developmental disabilities and the school has not really helped them feel like they can succeed even if they struggle at times.
 They need to work on accommodations for students that don't/won't conform to the system that they have set in cement.

 Pecatonica Elementary School is a public elementary school in Pecatonica.
 The principal of Pecatonica Elementary School is Mrs. Carrie Brockway.
-352 students attend Pecatonica Elementary School and identify as White, non-Hispanic; Native American or Native Alaskan; and Multiracial.
-0% of the Pecatonica Elementary School students are "limited in English proficiency."
-12% of the 352 students here are classified as "economically disadvantaged", and 26% get reduced lunch prices.
-The student to teacher ratio at Pecatonica Elementary School is 18:1.
+352 children attend Pecatonica Elementary School and are mostly White, non-Hispanic; Native American or Native Alaskan; and Multiracial.
+0% of the Pecatonica Elementary School students have "limited English proficiency."
+12% of the 352 students here are classified as "economically disadvantaged", and 26% have subsidized lunches.
+The ratio of students to teachers at Pecatonica Elementary School is 18:1.
 Durand Elementary School is one of the nearest elementary schools.

 |Native American or Native Alaskan||3%||2%|

 |Students eligible for free or reduced-price lunch program||26%||23%|